Building Taxonomies in EnjoyHQ

 In EnjoyHQ there are two types of taxonomies

-- One for Stakeholders, normally people who consume research summaries or insights
+- One for Stakeholders, normally people who consume research reports or insights

 - And one for Researchers, normally people who do research in your company.